dashingsoft/pyarmor/docs/mode.rst

     pyarmor obfuscate --advanced foo.py

-In next minor version, this mode may be enable by default.
+In next minor version, this mode may be enabled by default.

 **Upgrade Notes**: